TinyTinni/IncludeFilter/Readme.md

 ```

-This GUI program can read the output and presents the hierarchy in a treeview.
+This GUI program can read the include hierarchy output from the compiler and presents it in a treeview.

 You can filter the tree view and by presseing "enter", the program jumps to the first occurance of the finding.

 ## Supported Formats and Reading Options
-Supported formats are MSVC and clang/gcc.
+Supports formats from MSVC, clang and gcc.
 Either read it from a file or copy the compiler output in the clipboard + paste it in the IncludeFilter GUI program.

-The output also don't have to be complete, only a subset is required.
+It can also parse a subset of the given hierarchy output.

 # License
 [GPLv3 License](./LICENSE) © Matthias Möller.
 Made with ❤ in Germany.